Community Grants and Funding Frequently Asked Questions

 The City of Swan Grants Team will contact you as soon as possible to discuss next steps.

-If your application is substantially complete, the Grants team will contact you.
+If your application is substantially complete, contact the grants team and we will let you know next steps.

-If your application is not substantially complete, you may be asked to submit an EOI instead.
+If your application is not substantially complete, save your answers in a document of your own, and submit an EOI instead.

 While every effort is being made to respond as quickly as possible, responses and follow up may take a few days.